joshuamabina/blog/laravel-deployment-brain-dump.md

 - Bootstrap your vendor assets together with your source assets.

     ```js
-    //resources/assets/js/bootstrap.js
+    //project/resources/assets/js/bootstrap.js

     window.$ = window.jQuery = require('jquery');
     require('bootstrap-sass');
     ```

 - Compile and dump to public directory

     ```bash
-    $ yarn dev

-    #or

-    $ yarn production
+    $ yarn production #or yarn dev
     ```

-Is it not easy to think about deploying already optimized `app.css` and `app.js`?
+Is it not easy and nice to just think about deploying already optimized `app.css` and `app.js`?

 #### Database dumps